Testing Standards

 LLIS-0775

-NASA Lesson Learned – Random Vibration Testing – LINK
+NASA Lesson Learned – Random Vibration Testing

 From NASA: “Dynamic testing decreases the probability of in-flight failure due to design deficiencies or defective workmanship.
 Define an appropriate random vibration test, and subject all assemblies and selected subsystems to the test for design qualification and workmanship flight acceptance.”
+See also: NASA-STD-7001.

-VibrationVIEW Software: Random Vibration Testing
+VibrationVIEW software: Random

 LLIS-0780

-NASA Lesson Learned – Pyrotechnic Shock Testing – LINK
+NASA Lesson Learned – Pyrotechnic Shock Testing

 From NASA: “Non-practice poses a higher risk of flight failure, particularly for small components near the explosive source.
 Subject potentially sensitive flight assemblies that contain electronic equipment or mechanical devices, as well as entire flight systems, to pyrotechnic shock (pyroshock) as part of a development, acceptance, protoflight, or qualification test program.
 Perform visual inspection and functional verification testing before and after each pyroshock exposure.
 Where feasible, perform assembly-level and system-level pyroshock tests with the test article powered and operational to better detect intermittent failures.”
+See also: NASA-STD-7001.

-VibrationVIEW Software: Shock Response Spectrum (SRS) Testing
+VibrationVIEW software: Shock Response Spectrum (SRS)

 LLIS-0785

-NASA Lesson Learned – Assembly Acoustic Tests – LINK
+NASA Lesson Learned – Assembly Acoustic Tests

 From NASA: “Unless performed at the assembly level, the probability of failure during systems acoustic testing, or during flight due to the acoustic environment, is increased.
 Subject selected (large surface area, low mass) assemblies, in addition to the full-up flight system, to acoustic noise.
 It is imperative on missions with fixed launch windows that acoustic problems on assemblies not be deferred to system level tests.”
+See also: NASA-STD-7001.

 LLIS-0787

-NASA Lesson Learned – Acoustic Noise Requirement – LINK
+NASA Lesson Learned – Acoustic Noise Requirement

 From NASA: “Impose an acoustic noise requirement on spacecraft hardware design to ensure the structural integrity of the vehicle and its components in the vibroacoustic launch environment.
 During the launch of a rocket, such noise is generated by the release of high velocity engine exhaust gases, by the resonant motion of internal engine components, and by the aerodynamic flow field associated with high speed vehicle movement through the atmosphere.
 This environment places severe stress on flight hardware and has been shown to severely impact subsystem reliability.”
+See also: NASA-STD-7001.

 RTCA DO-227